ibm-cloud-docs/vpc/vpe-intro.md

 * You can apply security through Network Access Control Lists (NACLs).
 * The endpoint IP deploys in a customer-defined, virtual network.
 * Includes platform integration to VPC - Identity and Access Management (IAM), network ACLs, security groups, and tagging.
-* Access to new endpoints is achieved through the UI, CLI, and API.
+* Access to new endpoints is achieved through the console, CLI, and API.
 * Integrates with DNS Services.

    When creating an endpoint gateway, a DNS zone and records are created.
 The VPE service automatically upgrades your virtual server instances to use the private DNS as the default DNS resolver.
 For more information, see [DNS Services](/docs/dns-svcs?topic=dns-svcs-getting-started).